Public-Health-Scotland/phsopendata/README.md

 Aikman](https://github.com/daikman).

-If you have requests or suggestions for additional functionality, please contact a package maintainer and/or the [PHS Open Data team](phs.opendata@phs.scot).
+If you have requests or suggestions for additional functionality, please contact the package maintainer and/or the [PHS Open Data team](phs.opendata@phs.scot).

 If you would like to share examples of how you work with open data, you